Editing medical journals - short course

 - Improving the likelihood of the journal articles being discovered, read, understood and cited.

-The course starts on Wednesday evening with dinner and a short introductory talk.
+The course starts on Wednesday evening with an informal dinner to meet the other participants.
 At the Thursday dinner there is a guest speaker.

 Who should (and should not) attend